yodaos-project/yoda-book/en/guidance/03-lightd.md

 - For the first category: Because it will definitely end in a certain period of time, and you need to restore other lights after the end, you should call the callback function after the lighting is finished, telling the system that you are done.
 - For the second category: because of the need to restore, and never stop, so this kind of light does not need to call the callback function, and when called, you need to have the property shouldResume: true.

-### ?Writing lights that don't need to be restored
+### Create lights that don't need to be restored

 Just as hello world is used as an introductory tutorial in most languages, there is also hello world in hardware programming, which is called hello LED, which lights up an LED.
 Now let's make a hello LED with lightd.
-The difference is that we have to light a circle of LED lights and then automatically go out after 500 ms.
+The difference is that we have to light a circle of LED lights and then automatically go out after 500 ms. create a new file: /opt/light/hello.js
-New file: /opt/light/hello.js

 The contents of hello.js are as follows: